 The streams originating from the Pitfure, Jeffries, and Rutherford catchments generally pass around the western side of Brightwater then up towards the Wai-iti River.
 The Mt Heslington Stream passes through the Brightwater School then turns eastward to join the Wairoa River via the Railway Diversion.
 The Wai-iti and Wairoa Rivers that flank Brightwater have their own associated flooding problems.
-The assessment of the flood hazard resulting from these rivers falls outside the scope of this investigation, which is primarily concerned with localised stormwater flooding.
+The assessment of the flood hazard resulting from these rivers was mapped in 2013 and is shown in figure B.2.1.
+Note: local stormwater flooding is not part of this assessment.